 - Increased employee engagement.
 83% of millennials report being actively engaged when they believe their organization fosters an inclusive workplace culture.
 That percentage drops to 60% when their organization does not foster an inclusive culture.
 (A Gallup study has assessed the cost of disengaged employees at up to $350 billion per year in lost productivity.)

 - Powerful decision-making.
-Teams that are inclusive make better decisions up to 87% of the time, according to a study conducted by Forbes.
+Diverse teams make better decisions up to 87% of the time, according to a study conducted by Forbes.

 Why is workforce DEI critical – especially now?